Board of Advisors

 At UVA, she teaches classes on immigration law and policy history and the history of the North American borderlands.

-Ned Michie: Practicing Charlottesville Lawyer
+Ned Michie: Practicing Lawyer in Charlottesville